ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 Testerina provides the functionality to start/stop service skeletons generated from Swagger definitions.

-#### test:startServiceSkeleton(string packageName, string swaggerFilePath) (boolean isSuccessful)
+#### test:startServiceSkeleton(string moduleName, string swaggerFilePath) (boolean isSuccessful)

-Start a service skeleton from a given Swagger definition in the given Ballerina package.
+Start a service skeleton from a given Swagger definition in the given Ballerina module.
 If it is successful, it returns true.
 Alternatively, it returns false or throws an exception.
 For example:

 ```ballerina
 boolean isSuccessful =  test:startServiceSkeleton("petstore.service.skeleton", "/tmp/petstore.yaml");